CU-DBMI/set-website/_posts/2023-07-07-Using-Python-and-Anaconda-with-the-Alpine-HPC-Cluster.md

 1. Login to the Alpine command line ([reference this guide](https://curc.readthedocs.io/en/latest/access/rmacc.html#logging-in-to-open-ondemand)).
 1. Change directory into the __Projects filesystem__ (generally we'll assume processed data produced by this code are large enough to warrant the need for additional space):<br> `cd /projects/$USER`
 1. Use `git` (built into Alpine by default) commands to clone this repo:<br> `git clone https://github.com/CU-DBMI/example-hpc-alpine-python`
-1. Verify the contents were received as desired (this should show the contents of[an example project repository](https://github.com/CU-DBMI/example-hpc-alpine-python)):<br> `ls -l example-hpc-alpine-python`
+1. Verify the contents were received as desired (this should show the contents of [an example project repository](https://github.com/CU-DBMI/example-hpc-alpine-python)):<br> `ls -l example-hpc-alpine-python`

 <!--- anchor for referencing github authentication guidance directly --->